clarkfitzg/sta141c-winter19/lecture/01-08-intro.md

 Most organizations need people who can do this.
 Much of what we'll do in class is motivated by my work experience.

-What is 'big data'?
-It's an ambiguous term - kind of like 'data science'.
-One definition that's sometimes useful is data that's larger than memory, because this requires different techniques from the usual in-memory R and Python.

 ## Upcoming Events